MRC Research Board Chair Vacancy

 The information you have provided will be retained and used to manage recruitment in accordance with the Medical Research Council’s retention policy.

-The appointed individual’s Conflicts of Interest information (including name and institution) will be published on the MRC website under the Neuroscience and Mental Health Board’s page.
+The appointed individual’s Conflicts of Interest information (including name and institution) will be published on the MRC website under the Population & Systems Medicine Board's page.